Rudra00codes/RandomWalk/README.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen) ![License](https://img.shields.io/badge/license-MIT-blue)

 #### 🎮 RandomWalk is a C++ program that generates a pattern by the random movement of a pixel using the SDL2 library.
-The program creates a window where a pixel moves randomly, leaving a colorful trail behind.
+The program creates a window where a pixel moves randomly, leaving a colourful trail behind.
 The generated pattern can be saved as a BMP file. 🎨

 #### 🎓 This project was created as a fun experiment after learning C++ in my 2nd semester of college.
 It served as a practical way to explore and test the SDL library, combining newly acquired programming knowledge with graphics programming concepts. 💡